The areas of the "Design" module

 Add empty control element

 Opens a dialog where a new control element can be created that does not contain any predefined CSS rules except for a class selector.
-To do this, the desired type (e.g. text or button) must be marked in the "Control elements" area.
+To do this, the desired type (e.g. text or button) must be selected in the "Control elements" area.

 The class name and the title can be edited here in the dialog as well.